 The following videos will show you how to construct both the table and the graph in order to solve linear relationships in HSC Standard Math.

-The video below explains the difference between independent and dependent variables in HSC Standard Math.
+The video below explains the difference between independent and dependent variables.

-How to solve the linear relationship using a table, and plot on a graph.
+How to Solve the Linear Relationships using a Table, and Plot on a Graph

 The video below explains how you will be able to input your answers into a table and plot onto a graph.